Jesper Swedberg: Early life

 Jesper Swedberg was born as the son of a bergsman (owner of a farm privileged with mining rights) and his wife, daughter of a pastor, in Falun Municipality.
-His family were devoted Christians.
-After basic school, he began studying theology at the University of Lund in 1669, with the intention of becoming a minister.
-In 1674 he went north to the University of Uppsala, where he further educated himself until he became a priest.
+His family were observant members of the Church of Sweden.
+In 1669, he enrolled in theology at the University of Lund in 1669, intending to become a minister.
+In 1674, he attended the University of Uppsala, where he undertook further study to become ordained.

-In 1683 he got married, and during the next two years he travelled through Europe.
-In Sweden, he had learnt much theory, but in Europe he saw many practical approaches towards the Christian faith.
-Among them were the traditions of the Catholic Church in France, and the Pietist movement in Hamburg, Germany.
+In 1683, he married.
+For two years, he travelled through Europe.
+In Sweden, he had learnt much theory.
+In Europe, he observed many Christian practises.
+Among them were the traditions of Roman Catholicism in France, and the Pietist movement in Hamburg, Germany.

-When he got back to Stockholm he gave sermons in Stockholm, influenced by what he had seen in Europe.
+Returning to Stockholm, he gave sermons, influenced by what he had seen in Europe.
 His outspokenness and honesty impressed the Swedish King Charles XI, who made him court chaplain.

 Working for the Church and Crown

-In 1686 Swedberg was entrusted with the task of creating a Book of Hymns, and in 1692 he was trusted as the person in charge of a new Swedish Bible translation as well.
+In 1686, Swedberg was entrusted with the task of creating a Book of Hymns.
+In 1692, he was placed in charge of a new Swedish Bible translation.
 The first edition ever of a Swedish book of hymns was printed in 1694.
 This is today known as Swedberg's Book of Hymns.
-As it happens, very shortly after the publication, some influential people decided the book was heretical, claiming it focused too much on good deeds and not enough on faith.
+Shortly after publication, the hymnal was deemed heretical on the grounds it emphasised works over faith.
 The whole edition was revoked.
-Some copies were however sent to Swedish colonies overseas, such as to New Sweden, Delaware.
+Some copies were sent to Swedish colonies overseas, however, such as to New Sweden, Delaware.

-In 1695 a new edition was published.
+In 1695, a new edition was published.
 Of the circa 500 hymns, 30 bore Swedberg's name, either as the author or as the translator.
 Several of these are still in the modern Swedish Book of Hymns.

 While doing this work, he lived in Stockholm, the capital of Sweden.
 This was also the birthplace of most of his children, of whom the most famous today is Emanuel Swedenborg, who was born in 1688 as the second son.

 The Bible translation turned out to be a futile labour, as churchmen said they did not have time to check the translation, claiming sarcastically that they were too busy looking over a certain Book of Hymns.
 It was decided to print an older translation instead, which was done in 1703.
 This edition, known as Charles XII's Bible, is still renowned in Sweden today.

 After having finished this tedious work, Swedberg was appointed professor of theology at the University of Uppsala in 1695.
 Shortly thereafter, in 1702, he was also appointed bishop of Skara.